cybozu-go/neco/docs/dctest.md

 2. upgrade

-    This suite tests initial setup and upgrade of Neco.
+    This suite tests upgrade of Neco.
+This suite is not self-contained.
+It depends on bootstrap.

+    Before running upgrade test suite, bootstrap test with an old Neco package and old procedures must be executed.
+    This old package is downloaded from GitHub releases, and the old procedures get checked-out from git repository.
-    Upgrading test first installs Neco by downloading a deb package from github.com.
-It then upgrades Neco with the generated deb package, which is versioned as `9999.99.99`.
+    Upgrade test suite then upgrades Neco with the generated deb package, which is versioned as `9999.99.99`.

 3. functions